Assoc Professor Luke Glanville

 MIntS (University of Sydney), MA (Macquarie University), PhD (University of Queensland)

-Luke is the author of Sovereignty and the Responsibility to Protect: A New History, published by the University of Chicago Press, and he has placed articles in journals including International Studies Quarterly, European Journal of International Relations, and Human Rights Law Review.
-He is co-editor of the quarterly journal, Global Responsibility to Protect.
+He is presently completing a volume of translations, co-edited with David Lupher and Maya Feile Tomes, titled Sepúlveda on the Conquest of the Indies, for Oxford University Press.
+Luke is the author of Sovereignty and the Responsibility to Protect: A New History (Chicago: University of Chicago Press, 2014) (winner of Australian Political Science Association Crisp Prize (2016) and CHOICE Outstanding Academic Title Award (2014)).
+He has placed articles in journals including International Studies Quarterly, European Journal of International Relations, Ethics & International Affairs, and European Journal of International Law.
+He is co-editor of three books and served for ten years as co-editor of the quarterly journal, Global Responsibility to Protect (2010-19).

-Luke’s research interests include international theory, history of international thought, Responsibility to Protect, and sovereignty.
+His research interests include international political theory, the history of international thought, responsibility to protect, refugee protection, and imperfect duties.

 Watch and listen to Luke talk about his work and career in the discipline of International Relations.